Money for Nothing? Home Office Makes up to 800% Profit on Some Visa Transactions

 It is a persistent myth that immigrants do not pay high amounts to enter the sUK and that the application process is simple.
 Those who wish to come to Britain often have to absorb considerable financial and often emotional hardship to enter and/or remain in the country.

-OTS Solicitors is regarded as one of the best immigration law firms in the UK.
-If you need advice on any immigration law matter, please phone our office on 0207 936 9960 to talk to one of our dedicated Immigration lawyers.
+OTS Solicitors is regarded as one of the best Immigration law firms in the UK.
+If you need advice on any Immigration law matter, please phone our office on 0203 959 9123 to talk to one of our dedicated Immigration lawyers.